nodejs/dev-policy/README.md

 When new features in the JavaScript language are introduced by V8, there will be a *semver-minor* version increase.
 TC39 has stated clearly that no backwards incompatible changes will be made to the language so it is appropriate to increase the *minor* rather than the *major*.

-The Node.js Core Library API is currently built around ES5 Language features.
+With a few notable exceptions, the Node.js Core Library API is largely built around ES5 Language features.
 While there are currently no plans to do so, it is possible for post-ES5 JavaScript language features to be introduced into the Core Library API in the future.
 If such changes can be introduced in a manner that is transparent to module and application developers and will not cause existing applications to break, the changes can be landed after sufficient review with either a *semver-patch* or *semver-minor* version increase (depending on whether the change introduces new APIs).
 However, if the changes cause a backwards incompatible change to the existing API or could cause existing modules and applications to break the change must be reviewed and approved by the TSC and must result in a *semver-major* version increase.

 #### Other dependencies